The 6 Best Dog Barking Collars Australia: Tested & Evaluated 2023

 Citronella barking collars

 Citronella bark collars use a small cartridge full of citronella to gently spritz below your dog’s snout when they bark.
-This is very effective for many dogs.
+This is effective for many dogs.
 Be warned - some dogs love the taste of citronella so it’s a pretty useless tactic on them.
 You’ll only know if you try!

 Light barking collars